 It is possible that the main title of the report Hailey-Hailey Disease is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-Hailey-Hailey disease is a rare genetic disorder that is characterized by blisters and lesions most often affecting the neck, armpits, skin folds and genitals.
+Hailey-Hailey disease is a rare genetic disorder that is characterized by blisters and erosions most often affecting the neck, armpits, skin folds and genitals.
 The lesions may come and go and usually heal without scarring.
-Heat, sweating and friction often aggravate the disorder.
+Sunlight, heat, sweating and friction often aggravate the disorder.
 The symptoms of Hailey-Hailey disease occur because of the failure of skin cells to stick together resulting in the breakdown of affected skin layers.
 Hailey-Hailey disease occurs due to a mutation in a specific gene that creates a protein that is essential for the proper health of skin.
 The disorder becomes apparent after puberty, usually by the third or fourth decade, but symptoms can develop at any age.